Bandit vs Vulture vs Skylos: Which Python SAST Tool Should You Use?

 Security Scanning

-Bandit detects 35+ security issue types:
+Bandit covers common Python security issue types:

 • Hardcoded passwords, SQL injection (pattern-based), shell injection